Finding Bigfoot

-Finding Bigfoot is an American reality television series on Animal Planet that follows a team of four researchers investigating potential evidence for Bigfoot, a human or ape-like mythical creature alleged by some to inhabit the North American wilderness.
+Finding Bigfoot was an American reality television series on Animal Planet that follows a team of four researchers investigating potential evidence for Bigfoot, a human or ape-like mythical creature alleged by some to inhabit the North American wilderness.
 Despite the team never capturing conclusive evidence for Bigfoot's existence and mixed reviews from critics, the show gained high ratings and was a top earner for Animal Planet.
 It premiered on May 29, 2011, and the series finale and 100th episode was released on May 27, 2018; one special episode released in 2021.

 Premise

 The team consists of Bigfoot Field Researchers Organization (BFRO) founder and president Matt Moneymaker, Bigfoot enthusiasts and researchers James "Bobo" Fay and Cliff Barackman, and skeptical scientist Ranae Holland.
 The series never questions the existence of Bigfoot, but rather documents the team's futile search efforts and study of potential evidence in an attempt to prove the existence of the cryptid.

 The series introduced new Bigfoot-related terms into popular culture.
 For example, the term "Squatch" (short for Sasquatch, another commonly used name for Bigfoot).
 Their investigations are referred to as "Squatching" or "Squatch'n".
 The areas they investigate are often described as "Squatchy", with Washington state having been described as the "Squatchiest state" by some members of the team.